sligocki/sligocki.github.io/_drafts/skelet-34.md

 ## Behavior Overview

 Broadly, this TM alternates between 2 "phases".
 It spends the majority of it's time in the "Counter Phase": simulating a two-sided binary counter.
 It stays in the Counter Phase until the right side counter "expands" (reaches a new power of 2) at which point it transitions to the "Reset Phase".
 In the Reset Phase it follows a more complicated set of rules before starting the Counter Phase again.
-The proof that this TM never halts hinges on proving that the Reset Phase always finishes relatively quickly.
+The proof that this TM never halts hinges on proving that the Reset Phase always finishes relatively "quickly" (maintaining the "Reset Invariant" below).

 ### Binary Expansion Countdown